Observation of light production by charged particles in WLS fibers: Measurements of LY produced in WLS fibers by electrons from a radioactive source

 \section{Measurements of LY produced in WLS fibers by electrons from a radioactive source}

 The LY produced in WLS fibers by electrons from a $^{90}$Sr radioactive source was measured using a trigger from a scintillating fiber.
 A sketch of the setup is shown in Fig.~\ref{fig:Setup}.
 A 5~mCi $^{90}$Sr radioactive source was placed in an 8~mm long aluminum collimator with a 1~mm diameter hole.
 The collimator was placed in a 3D printed polyactide support structure with a 10~mm diameter hole and slots for two fibers perpendicular to the collimator and two slots at 45$^{\circ}$.
 The slots had a diameter of 1~mm.
 The distance between the radioactive source and a tested fiber was 22~mm for the orthogonal fiber position.
 The trigger scintillating fiber (a single clad 1~mm diameter BCF-12) was placed behind a tested fiber.
 The trigger fiber was painted with black paint to prevent cross-talk with the studied fiber.
-The trigger and tested fibers were read out with SiPMs (Hamamatsu MPPC S13360-1350PE) and digitized using a 16-channel 12-bit ADC~\cite{IHEP_ADC} with a sensitivity of 0.25~pC/bin.
+The trigger and tested fibers were read out with SiPMs (Hamamatsu MPPC S13360-1350PE at 4~V overvoltage) and digitized using a 16-channel 12-bit ADC~\cite{IHEP_ADC} with a sensitivity of 0.25~pC/bin.
 One p.e. corresponds to about 15 ADC counts.
 All tested fibers were read out with the same SiPM.
 To prevent damage to the SiPM surface from multiple insertions of fibers, a 20~$\mu$ thick polyethylene film was placed in front of the SiPM.
+The fibers and polyethylene film were air coupled.
 The film reduced LY by about 10\%.
 During insertion, the fibers were pressed to touch this film.
 The fibers had a length of about 20~cm.
 The trigger threshold was 12 p.e.
 All tested fibers had a 1~mm diameter.
-The measurements were performed at a room temperature of about 22~$^{\circ}$C. The SiPM cross-talk was about 10\%.
-The reproducibility of the measurements was studied by performing multiple (2-14) measurements with the same fiber at different times, including the fiber insertions into the optical connector.
-The standard deviation of the results was taken as an estimate of the systematic uncertainty in the fiber average LY.
-It varied between 7\% and 16\% for WLS and scintillating fibers, as can be seen in Table~\ref{all_angles}.
+The measurements were performed at a room temperature of about 22~$^{\circ}$C. The SiPM cross-talk was measured to be about (9--10)\% using spectra produced with a light emitting diode.
+The method of the cross talk determination was described in~\cite{Balagura:2005gh}.
+The reproducibility of the measurements was studied by performing multiple (2--14) measurements with the same fiber at different times, including the fiber insertions into the optical connector.
+The standard deviation of the results was taken as a rough estimate of the systematic uncertainty in the fiber average LY.
+It varied between 7\% and 16\% for WLS and scintillating fibers, as can be seen in Table~\ref{tab:all_angles}.

 The following fibers were studied.
 A double clad Kuraray WLS fiber Y11(200)MSJ used in the Baby-MIND detector~\cite{Baby-MIND} (hereafter referred to as ``Y11-1'' fiber), two samples of the double clad Kuraray WLS fiber Y11(200)MS used in the SFGD detector~\cite{SFGD:design} (hereafter referred to as ``Y11-2'' and ``Y11-3'' fibers), a single clad scintillating Bicron fiber BCF-12, and a clear Bicron fiber BCF-98.
 The emission spectra of the Y11 and BCF-12 fibers are shown in Fig.~\ref{fig:spectra} together with the SiPM efficiencies.